 Today most businesses are able to collect data and if done correctly can be mined and analysed to offer tailored insights about their customers and more interestingly about their competitors.
 Big data constitutes extremely large data sets that may be analysed computationally to reveal patterns, trends and associations, especially relating to human behaviour and interactions, thus giving businesses a competitive edge.
 Data science is probably the most prolific technological innovation in traditional market research since the early 19th century, giving the power back to the client quicker and more accurately.

 Companies and brands are now more easily able to forge one-to-one relationships by offering tailored experiences and recommendations to end consumers.
 Customers have also come to expect this personalised interaction from consumer-facing companies which is why it’s an essential tool every business should have.

-20 years on, NGA employs a team of data scientists ranging from data engineers, actuaries, and mathematicians to domain experts.
-Their unique data gathering techniques are built on NGA forensic science algorithms and database platforms that combine with geospatial intelligence and in-house scoring technology to effectively deliver customised business insights, and at the fraction of the price making it affordable for South African businesses.
+NGA employs a team of data scientists ranging from data engineers, actuaries, and mathematicians to domain experts.
+Their unique data-gathering techniques are built on NGA forensic science algorithms and database platforms that combine with geospatial intelligence and in-house scoring technology to effectively deliver customised business insights, and at the fraction of the price making it affordable for South African businesses.

 While NGA still offers fraud detection, anti-money laundering and risk management, they have evolved to also include social media analytics, adverse media, and predictive analysis.
 They are especially focused on unsupervised and supervised modelling of natural language text.
 Mainly this entails the extraction of patterns from large text.
 Of special interest is the application of topic modelling and other text mining techniques to both short and long texts, and understanding the modelling challenges posed by doing this.
-A recent addition to their business is ‘Insight to Grow’ which uses precision imagery and artificial intelligence to revolutionize Sustainable Farming.
+A recent addition to their business is an insight-to-grow initiative which uses precision imagery and artificial intelligence to revolutionize Sustainable Farming.